IBM-Cloud/docs/services/IoT/devices/device_cmd_api.md

 ### Content-Type request headers

-A `Content-Type` request header must be provided with the request.
+A `Content-Type` request header should be provided with the request if the content is not JSON.
 The following table shows how the supported types are mapped to the {{site.data.keyword.iot_short_notm}} internal formats.

 |Content-Type header|Format in {{site.data.keyword.iot_short_notm}}|
 |:---|:---|